tindandelion/rust-bittorrent-client/_posts/2025-06-19-passing-correct-info-hash.md

 # Extending the _Dict_ struct

 Recall that we [started to work on the `Dict` struct][dict-struct-first-iteration] a while ago.
 Back then, I decided to keep things very simple and only add functionality to store and access `ByteString` values.
-Now it seems that we need to add more power to this struct to support a new method:
+Now it seems that we need to add more power to this struct and support a new method:

 ```rust
 impl Dict {